pnlinden/id/aas/2/0/README.md

  [http://admin-shell.io/aas/2/0/AssetAdministrationShell](http://admin-shell.io/aas/2/0/AssetAdministrationShell) The AssetAdministrationShell class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

+## AssetAdministrationShell/asset
+ The asset the AAS is representing.

+ [http://admin-shell.io/aas/2/0/AssetAdministrationShell/asset](http://admin-shell.io/aas/2/0/AssetAdministrationShell/asset) The attribute asset of the AssetAdministrationShell class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

 ## AssetAdministrationShell/conceptDictionary
  An AAS max have one or more concept dictionaries assigned to it.
 The concept dictionaries typically contain only descriptions for elements that are also used within the AAS (via HasSemantics).